r0x0r/pywebview/README.md

 # How do I freeze my application?

-For OS X, use py2app and py2exe for Windows.
-For reference setup.py files, look in `examples/py2app_setup.py` and `examples/py2exe_setup.py`
+Use py2app on OS X and py2exe on Windows.
+For reference setup.py files, look in `examples/py2app_setup.py` and `examples\py2exe_setup.py`

 # Changelog

+## 0.8.3

+- `Fixed` #10 Underlying browser does not resize with window under windows

 ## 0.8.2